 Concerning the SILC instrument, three different sample size definitions can be applied:

-the ‘achieved sample size’ or the ‘net sample’, which is the number of observed sampling units (household or individual) with an accepted interview; and
+achieved sample size (or net sample), which is the number of sampling units observed (household or individual) with an accepted interview;

-the effective sample size, which is defined as the achieved sample size divided by the design effect regarding the at risk-of poverty rate indicator.
+effective sample size, which is defined as the achieved sample size divided by the design effect of the indicator for the atrisk-of-poverty rate.

-Please see Annex 5 - Sampling size, rotation, and non-response rateto get additional information.
+For additional information, see Annex 5 – Sampling size, rotation and non-response rate.

 18.2.
 Frequency of data collection

 EU-SILC data are collected annually in each country.
-Additionally, a set of variables collected every three-year, six-year or ad-hoc are added to EU-SILC following the multiannual rolling planning, EU regulation 2020/256.
+In addition, a set of variables collected every three years, every six years or on an ad hoc basis are included in EU-SILC in line with the multiannual rolling planning, EU regulation 2020/256.

-EU-SILC data collection is governed by a framework regulation of the Council and Parliament and implementation regulations of the Commission.
+EU-SILC data collection is governed by EU regulation 2019/1700, as well as by EU regulation 2019/2242.
 Information can be collected either from registers or from interviews.
-In general, five different ways to collect data from interviews are allowed: Paper-Assisted Personal Interview (PAPI), Computer-Assisted Personal Interview (CAPI), Computer-Assisted Telephone Interview (CATI), Computer-Assisted Web Interview (CAWI), and self-administrated questionnaires.
+In general, five different ways of collecting data from interviews are allowed: Paper-Assisted Personal Interview (PAPI), Computer-Assisted Personal Interview (CAPI), Computer-Assisted Telephone Interview (CATI), Computer-Assisted Web Interview (CAWI) and self-administrated questionnaires.

-Most of the countries use several modes of data collection, mainly CATI and CAPI, while PAPI, CAWI and self-administered modes are used respectively by fewer countries.
-In some countries, PAPI and CAPI remained the main data collection modes (e.g., Bulgaria, Czechia, Ireland, Greece, France, Romania, Portugal and Slovakia).
-Starting from 2021, many countries decided to change the mode of data collection from personal interviews to telephone interviews or web-based interviews.
-In 2023, CATI was the main data collection mode for most of the countries (Belgium, Estonia, Croatia, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Slovenia, Finland, and Norway).
+Most countries use several modes of data collection, mainly CATI and CAPI, while PAPI, CAWI and self-administered modes are used by fewer countries.
+In some countries, PAPI and CAPI remained the main data collection modes (e.g. Bulgaria, Czechia, Ireland, Greece, France, Romania, Portugal, Slovakia, Serbia and Türkiye).
+Starting from 2021, many countries decided to change their mode of data collection from personal interviews to telephone interviews or web-based interviews.
+In 2024, CATI was the main data collection mode for most countries (Belgium, Estonia, Cyprus, Latvia, Lithuania, Hungary, Malta, Slovenia, Finland, and Norway).

-For Germany, Denmark, Luxembourg, the Netherlands, and Sweden the main mode of data collection was CAWI.
-It was widely used as well by Spain, Austria and Finland.
-Germany used partly a new mode of data collection, paper questionnaire with self-enumeration (PASI).
+In Germany, Denmark, Luxembourg, the Netherlands and Sweden, the main method of data collection was CAWI.
+It was also widely used in Spain, Austria, Finland and Estonia.
+Germany partly used a new mode of data collection, namely a paper questionnaire with self-enumeration (PASI).

-Annex two and figure two summarize the fieldwork period by country, where the figures correspond to the information on the month of the household interview.
-Fieldwork duration for the 2023 operation varies a lot between countries; it lasted from less than three months (Bulgaria, Denmark, France, Hungary, Malta, and Romania) to 8 months (Ireland).
-In addition, almost all countries started data collection before June (except Romania and Luxembourg) and most of them finished the fieldwork period by end of August.
-Among other countries which finished later: Germany, Ireland, Austria and the Netherlands ended data collection in September; Cyprus in October; Greece and Luxembourg in December.
+Annex 2 and Figure 2 summarise the fieldwork period by country, where the figures correspond to the month of the household interview.
+The fieldwork duration for the 2024 operation varied significantly between countries.
+It lasted from less than three months (Bulgaria, Denmark, France, Hungary, Romania and Serbia) to around eight months (Cyprus and Greece).
+All countries started data collection before June and most of them finished the fieldwork period by the end of August.
+Countries which finished later include Cyprus, Luxembourg and the Netherlands (September), and Greece (November).

 18.4.
 Data validation

-There is a comprehensive validation procedure applied prior to finalisation of the EU-SILC database for each cross-sectional and longitudinal "wave" (year of survey plus any re-working of prior year data).
-Source data is initially reviewed at the national level.
-It is subsequently submitted to Eurostat for multilateral validation together with a detailed quality report; bilateral contacts are pursued as necessary.
-All Member States validate the data before sending them to Eurostat.
-At the end of the data processing at the national level, the complete checking procedure that is applied at Eurostat is carried out using the SAS software, followed by the calculation of the indicators.
-A summary report of the errors produced by the checking tool is submitted to Eurostat.
-The rules that Eurostat applies are the same as those that countries apply when running the checking tool.
+A comprehensive validation procedure is applied before finalising the EU-SILC database for each cross-sectional and longitudinal ‘wave’ (year of survey plus any reworking of data for previous years).
+Source data are initially reviewed at national level.
+It is subsequently submitted to Eurostat for multilateral validation together with a detailed quality report.
+Bilateral exchanges are carried out as necessary.
+At the end of national-level data processing, Eurostat performs the complete checking procedure using the SAS software, then the indicators are calculated.
+A summary report of the errors identified by the checking tool is submitted to Eurostat.
+The rules applied by Eurostat are the same as those used by countries when running the checking tool.

 18.5.
 Data compilation